nanoapi/nanoapi.github.io/src/PROTOCOL.md

 # Request/Response Protocol

-Each language runtime implements a very simple request/response protocol to communicate with the node over supported IPC mechanisms.
-Instead of reimplementing the protocol, an implementation can delegate to the C API over FFI (or whatever existing API language is most suitable)
+Each language binding implements a very simple request/response protocol to communicate with the node over the IPC mechanisms the clients wants to support.

+An implementation can alternatively delegate to the C API over FFI, or whichever existing API binding is most suitable.

-## Encoding
+## Protocol layout
 The protocol is a simple length-prefixed binary format with a header message for both the request and the response to indicate what type of request is being transmitted.
 The request type must be present in the response header as well, in anticipation of future callback/async features.

 ### Request